-Brita filters can feature in tap faucets or certain pitcher jugs or water bottles.
-People may use these filters to remove the components of water that affect its taste, smell, or safety.
+Brita filters can feature in faucets or certain water pitchers or bottles.
+People may use these filters to remove components of water that can affect its taste, smell, or safety.

 Water filters vary in design depending on their purpose, and there is currently

 The taste of tap water varies slightly among water treatment systems and depends on the water’s source.
-This variety occurs because the concentration of components in the water differs from sample to sample.
-Brita provides different filtration options that can change how water tastes.
+This variation occurs because the concentration of components in the water differs from sample to sample.
+Brita provides different filtration options that can change the taste of water.